Minnesota Vikings vs. Detroit Lions NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Lions stats and trends

-- Thus far this season Detroit has two wins against the spread.

-- The Lions have covered the spread twice this year when underdogs by 7.5 points or more (in three chances).
+- The Lions have been underdogs by 9 points or more two times this year and covered the spread once.

-- Detroit's games this year have hit the over on two of four set point totals (50%).
+- Detroit's games this year have gone over the total in two out of four opportunities (50%).

 - The Lions have turned the ball over three more times (5 total) than the Vikings have forced a turnover (2) this season.